 COVID-19 Policies and Procedures

 Summertimes camps and classes strives to adhere to COVID-19-related practices and protocols issued by the Center for Disease Control (CDC), the American Camp Association (ACA), the Virginia Health Department, and the City of Alexandria Health Department.
 As these recommendations are constantly evolving and changing, Summertimes policies may be updated throughout the summer.
 At any given time, these protocols may include camper cohort sizes, physical distancing, maximization of outdoor time, and strict screening and cleaning procedures.
 With that said, even with the implementation of these screening procedures and protocols, it is impossible to eliminate all risk related to COVID-19.
 We have confidence in our policies, which are supported by CDC guidance, but we cannot promise that risk of infection will be eliminated.
 Please reach out to the Summer Programs Office at firstname.lastname@example.org if you have any questions.

 Know Before You Go

-Camp Structure and Physical Distancing.
+Camp Structure.
 As the health and safety of our campers and staff is our top priority, we strive to structure our camps and classes per the latest COVID-19-related guidelines.
-We will limit the mixing of campers from different camps and classes to the best of our ability, and we will encourage physical distancing between campers and students.
-Additionally, camps and classes will maximize outdoor time.
+As necessary, we will update our guidelines as guidance from the CDC and the City of Alexandria Health Department change.

 Parent/Guardian Agreement.
 As part of the Summertimes registration process, parents and guardians are required to sign a Parent Agreement.
 By signing this form, parents/guardians acknowledge the inherent risk in attending in-person summer programs, regardless of any risk mitigation on the part of Summertimes, and they agree to abide by Summertimes’ safety protocols.